drashadm/okta-iam-automation-capstone/README.md

 ## DISCLAIMER

-### FOR EDUCATIONAL AND DEMONSTRATION PURPOSES ONLY
+**FOR EDUCATIONAL AND DEMONSTRATION PURPOSES ONLY**
-Always follow your organization’s IAM and security policies when automating user management.
+Always follow your organization’s IAM and security policies when automating identity management.